tfuxu/floodit/README.md

 2. Fork this repository: https://github.com/tfuxu/floodit/fork
 3. Clone your fork: `git clone https://github.com/👁️you👁️/floodit.git`
 4. Create a local branch with your changes: `git checkout -b new-thingies`
-5. When changing stuff in Python, try to follow [PEP8](https://pep8.org/)
+5. When changing stuff in Go, use `go fmt` to format your code
 6. Commit your changes: `git commit`
 7. Push the changes to fork: `git push origin new-thingies`
 8. Create a new pull request